Along the Baltic Sea: Kołobrzeg – Gdańsk

 • transfer from Gdańsk to Kołobrzeg

-• maps, GPS tracks and information about interesting places to visit for each day
+• digital guide, maps, GPS tracks and information about interesting places to visit for each day

 • travel insurance